lynn-kim/cl-dashboard/README.md

 2. Run `npm install` to install dependencies
 3. Run `docker network create cl-dashboard`
 4. Run `docker compose build`
 5. Use docker to set up the backend environment: run `docker-compose up` to run it in the background.
+6. In terminal, in `cl-dashboard`, run `node server/index.js` to start the server.
-6. You should be able to see the app on [http://localhost:5000](http://localhost:5000)
+7. You should be able to see the app on [http://localhost:5000](http://localhost:5000)

 ### Client
 Run the front end with `npm start`.